Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Block Representations of Linear Algebraic Groups

 \subsection{Exceptional Orbit Varieties as Free and Free* Divisors}

 We can now easily deduce from Proposition \ref{Prop4.5} the basic result for obtaining linear free divisors from representations of linear algebraic groups. \begin{Thm} Let $\rho : G \to \GL(V)$ be a block representation of a connected linear algebraic group $G$, with relative coefficient determinants $p_j, j = 1, \dots, k$.
 Then, the exceptional orbit variety $\cE, 0 \subset V, 0$ is a linear free divisor with reduced defining equation $\prod_{j =1}^{k} p_j = 0$ If instead $\rho : G \to \GL(V)$ is a nonreduced block representation, then $\cE, 0 \subset V, 0$ is a linear free* divisor and $\prod_{j = 1}^{k} p_j = 0$ is a nonreduced defining equation for $\cE, 0$. \end{Thm} \begin{proof} By Proposition \ref{Prop4.5}, we may choose bases for $\g$ and $V$ so that the coefficient matrix has the form (\ref{matr4.5}).
-Then, by the block triangular form, the determinant equals $\prod_{j = 1}^{k} p_j$, which by condition iii) for block representations is reduced.
-Then, at any point where the determinant does not vanish, the orbit contains an open neighborhood.
-Since it is the image of $G$ under a rational map it is Zariski open.
-Thus, all points where the determinant does not vanish belong to this single open orbit $\cU$, and those points in the complement have positive codimension orbits defined by the vanishing of the determinant.
-This is the exceptional orbit variety $\cE$.
-Hence, since the representation vector fields belong to $\dlog (\cE)$, the first form of Saito\rq s Criterion (Theorem \ref{Saitocrit}) implies that $\cE$ is a free divisor.
+Then, by the block triangular form, the coefficient determinant equals $\prod_{j = 1}^{k} p_j$,which by condition iii) for block representations is reduced.
+As $\rho$ is algebraic, for $v\in V$, the orbit map $G \to G\cdot v \subset V$ is rational so the orbit of $v$ is Zariski open if and only if the orbit map at $v$ is a submersion, which is true if and only if the coefficient determinant is nonzero at $v$.
+As these Zariski open orbits are disjoint, there can be only one.
+Hence, its complement is the exceptional orbit variety $\cE$ defined by the vanishing of the coefficient determinant.
+Since the representation vector fields belong to $\dlog (\cE)$, the first form of Saito\rq s Criterion (Theorem \ref{Saitocrit}) implies that $\cE$ is a free divisor.
 In the second case, if either the determinants of the relative coefficient matrices $p_j$ are either nonreduced or not relatively prime in pairs then, although $\prod_{j = 1}^{k} p_j = 0$ still defines $\cE$, it is nonreduced.
 Hence, $\cE$ is then only a linear free* divisor. \end{proof}